 This would seem a far more fitting tribute to the memory of a man whose funeral procession included the future king of England–a funeral procession led by 80 musketeers carrying their muskets “reversed” (barrel down) in honor.
 That much money would have bought a very nice monument stone indeed – and would have gone a long way toward feeding the poor of the St Helier parish.

 But as the War of Three Kingdoms was winding down, Jersey would soon be the last holdout of Royalist resistance.
-Within a year, Jersey would fall to that concentration of parliamentary forces, no longer diluted by the subjugation of Ireland and Scotland.
+Within a year, Jersey would fall to that concentration of Parliamentary forces, which were no longer distracted by the subjugation of Ireland and Scotland.

 And so, with the funeral service concluded, the floor stones restored to their places in the church floor and any stray dirt swept away, the task of placing a monument over Sir Richard Lane’s tomb was not the parish’s immediate concern.
 As Jean Chevalier must have later appended to the account of the funeral in his diary: